haoxins/haoxins.github.io/archived-2021/graph-database-in-action.md

-* **Copying properties** into more than one location in our graph allows us to optimize for multiple, different traversal paths at the expense of *keeping data in sync*.
+* **Copying properties** into more than one location in our graph allows us to optimize for multiple, different traversal paths at the expense of keeping data in sync.

 > Unlike relational data models, both technical and non-technical users can understand graph data models.